Pharmacy Programs for HMO Members

 • Keep in mind that medicines can take up to 5 business days to deliver after the pharmacy receives and verifies your order.

-• Prior Authorization/Step Therapy Program
+• Prior Authorization and Step Therapy Programs

 Prior Authorization